jasongrimesdotcom/Seattle-DevOps-Meetup/code_of_conduct.md

 *Last Updated:  02-Jul-2020*

-Seattle DevOps is a community-organized Meetup intended for networking and collaboration in the community.
+Seattle DevOps Meetup is a community-organized Meetup intended for networking and collaboration in the community.

 We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout all Meetup events.